-Former speaker of the Rwandan Parliament Joseph Sebarenzi endured his country’s civil wars in the 1960s and ’70s, escaped an assassination attempt, and survived a genocidal campaign that took more than 800,000 lives, including many family and friends.
+Dr. Joseph Sebarenzi served as President of the Rwandan Parliament (1997-2000), endured his country’s civil wars in the 1960s and ’70s, escaped an assassination attempt in 2000, and survived a genocidal campaign that took about 800,000 lives, including many family members and friends.

-Joseph Sebarenzi Ph.D. recalls his difficult experiences in God Sleeps in Rwanda: A Journey of Transformation.
-(A sample of his book is available here.)
-As a speaker and lecturer, Dr. Sebarenzi offers practical insights on how to resolve and prevent conflicts, and the benefits of remaining positive and kind despite hardship and tragedy.
+Joseph Sebarenzi Ph.D. recounts his difficult experiences in God Sleeps in Rwanda: A Journey of Transformation.
+As a public speaker and lecturer, Dr. Sebarenzi offers practical insights on how to resolve and prevent conflicts, and the benefits of remaining positive and kind despite hardship and tragedy.

 He has appeared on CNN, MSNBC, Al Jazeera, and Voice of America’s “Straight Talk to Africa.”
 Dr. Sebarenzi regularly speaks on BBC, VOA, and NPR.